 Etobicoke is the western part of Toronto nestled between the Humber River and the Etobicoke River, dotted with parklands and recreational areas, and close to the city’s airport (and not beneath its main runways).
 There is great history and attractions in the south, between Bloor and the lakeshore, and newer areas and more touristy attractions to the north.

 Etobicoke is strategically located in the centre of Canada’s major consumer and industrial market, the “Golden Horseshoe” of Ontario.
 It sits on the western edge of the Greater Toronto Area (GTA), only 90 minutes from the U.S. border.
+It lies on the eastern edge of Toronto’s Pearson Airport, and is served north-south by Highway 427, and connects to the rest of the GTA by east-west Highway 400, Hihgway 407 in the north and the QEW in the south.

 One of the first grants in 1795, was to Samuel Bois Smith, a captain in the Queen’s Rangers, received a grant of 1530 acres, from Kipling Avenue to Etobicoke Creek, extending north to Bloor Street.
 By 1805, 84 people lived in Etobicoke, and in 1806 a grist and lumber mills was built on the Humber River, just south of Dundas Street, and in 1816 the Dundas Street Bridge was built.
 In the early 1840s, Montgomery’s Inn was built as a stop on the colonial coach road between Toronto and Hamilton.